ansys/pymapdl/doc/source/user_guide/mapdl.rst

 Selecting entities
 ------------------
-You can select entities such as nodes, or lines using the following methods:
+You can select entities such as nodes or lines using these methods:

 * :func:`Mapdl.nsel() <ansys.mapdl.core.Mapdl.nsel>`
 * :func:`Mapdl.esel() <ansys.mapdl.core.Mapdl.esel>`